Syed Mushtaq Ali: Career

-Mushtaq Ali was the discovery of C. K. Nayudu who observed him at Indore at the age of 13 and helped to develop his cricketing skills.
+Mushtaq Ali was observed by C. K. Nayudu at Indore at the age of 13 and helped to develop his cricketing skills.

 A Wisden Special Award winner, he scored four first-class hundreds in the 1936 tour.
-He was an opening or middle order right-hand batsman but hardly played international cricket mainly due to World War II.
-In total, he played in 11 tests.
-He made his debut in the test against England at Calcutta, 5–8 Jan 1934, and played his last test against England at Madras, 6–10 Feb 1952, at the age of 38.
+He was an opening or middle-order batsman who played very little international cricket mainly due to World War II.
+In total, he played in 11 Tests.
+He made his debut in the second Test against England at Calcutta in January 1934, and played his last Test against England at Madras in February 1952, at the age of 38.

 Domestic cricket

 He was educated in Indore and at Aligarh Muslim University.
 He played extensively for regional teams and private clubs when cricket was a young sport in India.
 In first-class cricket, he represented Holkar, Central India, Muslims, Maharashtra, Gujarat, Madhya Bharat, Uttar Pradesh, Madhya Pradesh and India between 1930 and 1964.
-He was not only a sporting legend, but a popular superstar of his time, and an icon for the younger generation of Indian youth.
-Combining with another legend, the cautious yet skilled Vijay Merchant, Mushtaq Ali's aggression and powerful stroke play formed a dynamic and legendary opening partnership for the team for years.

 He played for Holkar in the National Championship for the Ranji Trophy along with other stalwarts like C. K. Nayudu.
 He was awarded the Padma Shri in 1964 and made a life member of the Marylebone Cricket Club for his contribution to the game.
 He published his autobiography, Cricket Delightful in 1967.
 He died in his sleep, at the age of 90 in 2005.
 The Indian domestic T20 series is named after him.
 Mushtaq Ali's son, Gulrez Ali, and his grandson, Abbas Ali, both played first-class cricket.